-Looking for REO property or a foreclosure in Des Plaines?
+Interested in REO property or a foreclosure in Chicago?

 What's an REO?

-"REO" is short for Real Estate Owned.
-These are homes which have been through foreclosure and are currently owned by the bank or mortgage company now owns.
+"REO" or Real Estate Owned are homes which have been foreclosed upon that the bank or mortgage company now owns.
 This is not the same as real estate up for foreclosure auction.

-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
-The buyer must also be prepared to pay with cash in hand.
-And on top of all that, you'll accept the property entirely as is.
-That may comprise of current liens and even current residents that need to be put out.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
+You must also be ready to pay with cash in hand.
+To top everything off, you'll receive the property totally as is.
+That possibly will include current liens and even current tenants that may require removal.

-A bank-owned property, on the contrary, is a more tidy and attractive proposition.
-The REO property did not find a buyer during foreclosure auction.
+A bank-owned property, on the contrary, is a much cleaner and attractive deal.
+The REO property didn't find a buyer during foreclosure auction.
 The lender now owns it.
-The lender will deal with the elimination of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
+The lender will deal with the elimination of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.

-It is commonly presumed that any REO must be a good deal and an opportunity for easy money.
-This frequently isn't true.
-You have to be prudent about buying a repossession if your intent is to make money.
-While it's true that the bank is typically eager to sell it quickly, they are also motivated to get as much as they can for it.
+It is commonly presumed that any REO must be a good deal and a chance for easy money.
+This isn't always the case.
+You have to be very careful about buying a REO if your intent is to make money.
+While it's true that the bank is typically anxious to offload it soon, they are also motivated to get as much as they can for it.

-Most banks have staff dedicated to REO that you'll work with when buying REO property from them.
+Most mortgage companies have a department dedicated to REO that you'll work with in buying REO property from them.
 To get their properties advertised on the local MLS, the lender will usually hire a listing agent.

 After you've made your offer, it's customary for the bank to make a counter offer.
 From there it will be your decision whether to accept their counter, or submit another counter offer.
-Your deal could be settled in a single day, but that's rare.
-Since offers and counter offers usually allow a day or more for the other party to respond (and employees at a bank don't work nights or weekends) you could be looking at a week or longer.
+Your deal could be settled in a single day, but that's usually not the case.
+Since offers and counter offers usually give the other party a day or longer to respond (and employees at a bank don't work nights or weekends) you could be looking at a week or longer.